 My Recent Rat Bite

 The idea for this article was inspired by... you guessed it, a rat bite.
-I had been feeding a live rat to my female pastel ball python when my husband and cat walked into the room and both started talking to me at the same time.
+I had been feeding a live rat to my female pastel ball python when my husband and cat walked into the room, and both started talking to me at the same time.
 I was distracted, looked away, and the rat swung up from the tongs where I was dangling it and nipped my finger.
-Thankfully, the bite was shallow, but it still itched for three days afterwards.
+Thankfully, the bite was shallow, but it still itched for three days afterward.

 Rat bites and the bacteria they impart to a wound can be very serious.
 I thought it might be a good idea to share how to properly treat one, as rat bites can be a somewhat common risk depending on a person's job or location.
 At the top of the list are occupations such as reptile or rodent breeder, pet store worker, lab researcher, sewage workers, and people in animal control.

-So How Does One Avoid a Rat Bite and What Kind of Diseases Do They Carry?
+How Does One Avoid a Rat Bite?

 First off, the best way to avoid getting a nasty rat bite is to avoid rats!
 Wild rats are afraid of humans and will run away if given a chance.
 Stomping and clapping can help scare a rat away from you.
 If cornered, the rat will fear for its life and will bite and scratch, sometimes even urinating and defecating.
 They have an interesting self-defense unique to the species.
 Rats will chomp down hard, forcing the top two teeth down between the two longer bottom teeth, effectively enabling them to get a better grip and inflict a jagged, uneven wound, getting saliva and bacteria into the area.